 A fractured fairy tale is a story which makes use of a traditional fairy tale but restructures and reimagines, with the aim of greater nuance and with a contemporary sensibility in mind.
-The writer might be offering a critique of the ideas in an earlier version.
+The writer might be offering a critique of the ideas offered up in an earlier version.
 This makes some of them subversive.
-Fractured fairy tales are often aimed at an adult audience.
+Fractured fairy tales are often aimed at an adult audience, though they’re common in children’s literature as well.

-Fractured fairy tales can be of any genre:
+Fractured fairy tales can be of any genre, written for any demographic:

 - Fantasy — Most recently we’ve had a lot of dark fantasy